Written by Anastasia Visotsky, medically reviewed by Dr. Ogunyemi

-Beneficial bacteria Lactobacilli are present in healthy vaginas and help to sustain an acidic pH that deters pathogens and yeast.
+Beneficial bacteria Lactobacilli are present in healthy vaginas and help to maintain an acidic pH that deters pathogens and yeast.

-Like any other antibiotic, Cephalexin will deplete your good bacteria and a yeast infection is an almost guaranteed side effect.
+Like any other antibiotic, taking full dose Cephalexin regularly can deplete your good bacteria and a yeast infection may be a side effect.

-Unfortunately, once your good bacteria are depleted, you are not only more prone to a yeast infection but also more vulnerable to your own E. coli bacteria.
+Unfortunately, once your good bacteria are depleted, you are not only more likely to get a yeast infection but also more vulnerable to infection from your own E. coli.
 This, in turn, could lead to recurrent UTIs.

-If this is not your first UTI, know one thing: you are not fighting a single-celled bacterium that is free-floating in your bladder.
+If this is not your first UTI, know one thing: you may not be fighting single-celled free-floating bacteria in your bladder.
 Most likely, you are fighting bacterial biofilms.

-Cephalexin slows or stops the growth of the bacteria cells, which bacteria need to survive.
+Cephalexin stops the growth of the cell wall, which bacteria need to survive.
 However, bacteria eventually learn how to hide from the antibiotic attack, allowing them to become resistant to Cephalexin.

-One of the methods is to team up, cover themselves with a slime, and hide in deeper layers of your bladder lining.
-This allows bacteria to wait till you stop taking antibiotics and then renew their activity.
+One method is for them to team up, cover themselves with a protective “slime,” and hide in the deeper layers of your bladder lining.
+This allows bacteria to wait until you stop taking antibiotics before renewing their activity.

 This bacterial method of defense is called “bacterial biofilms”.

-There are several scenarios which could explain why after taking antibiotics you could still feel some or all UTI-like symptoms.
+There are two main scenarios that could explain why you still feel some or all of the UTI-like symptoms after taking antibiotics.

-First of all, you could be resistant to this particular medication.
-Second, it could be that it wasn’t even a UTI, to begin with.
+First, you could be resistant to this particular antibiotics.
+Second, it may not have been a UTI.
 Obviously, it is critical to differentiate between these two options.

-Here is my in-depth interview with urologist Dr. Lisa Hawes explaining the difference and what you could do about UTI symptoms that persist after antibiotic treatment.
+Here is my in-depth interview with urologist Dr. Lisa Hawes explaining the difference between the two and what you can do about UTI symptoms that persist after antibiotic treatment.

-A systematic review of 15 studies, including 1,644 women aged over 75 years, concluded that short courses of antibiotics (varying from 3 to 6 days, depending on the antibiotic chosen) are as effective as long courses (7–14 days) for treating uncomplicated cystitis in older women.
+A systematic review of 15 studies, including 1,644 women aged over 75 years, concluded that a short course of antibiotics (between 3 and 6 days, depending on the antibiotic) are as effective as long courses (7–14 days) for treating uncomplicated cystitis in older women.

-The longer the duration of treatment, the higher your chances to develop an antibiotic-resistant bacteria.
+The longer the duration of (unnecessary) treatment, the higher your chances of developing antibiotic-resistant bacteria.

 However, do not shorten the prescribed course yourself and always consult with your prescribing physician.